The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: The equivalence

 in the category of Weyl-$G$-Sheaves. \end{theorem} \begin{proof} By Proposition \ref{prop:stalk} and Lemma \ref{lem:equivequi}, we see that they are isomorphic as $G$-sets.
-To prove that they are topologically equivalent, we need to show that they have same sections.
-This follows from the proof of Proposition \ref{prop:stalk}, where the map is given by restriction of sections. \end{proof}
+To prove that they are topologically equivalent, we need to show that they have the same sections.
+As both objects are sheaves, it suffices to do so locally, which amounts to considering sections that represent stalks.
+By Proposition \ref{prop:stalk}, a germ over $K \in \sub G$ of $\sheaffunctor \circ \mackeyfunctor(F)$ is represented by some element of $F(O_{NK}(N, NK) )^{NK}$.
+By the local sub-equivariance property of Proposition~\ref{prop:Weylequi} the same is true for a stalk of $F$. \end{proof}